GPUOpen-Tools/radeon_compute_profiler/README.md

 * When used with CodeXL, all profiler data can be visualized in a user-friendly graphical user interface.

 ## What's New
-* Version 5.0 (in comparison to CodeXL 2.2)
+* Version 5.1 (6/28/17)
-  * Adds support for additional GPUs and APUs.
+  * Adds support for additional GPUs, including Vega series GPUs
-  * ROCm/HSA: Support for ROCm 1.5
+  * ROCm/HSA: Support for ROCm 1.6
-  * Support for demangling names of HIP and HCC kernels.
-Requires c++filt to be installed on the system. c++filt can be installed using *sudo apt-get install binutils*
+  * Improves display of pointer parameters for some HSA APIs in the ATP file
+  * Fixes an issue with parsing an ATP file which has non-ascii characters (affected Summary page generation and display within CodeXL)

 ## System Requirements
 * An AMD Radeon GCN-based GPU or APU
-* Radeon Software Crimson Edition 17.2.2 or later (Driver Packaging Version 16.60 or later).
+* Radeon Software Crimson ReLive Edition 17.4.3 or later (Driver Packaging Version 17.10 or later).
+  * For Vega support, a driver with Driver Packaging Version 17.20 or later is required
-* ROCm 1.5.
+* ROCm 1.6.
 See system requirements for ROCm: https://rocm.github.io/install.html and https://rocm.github.io/hardware.html.
 * Windows 7, 8.1, and 10
-  * For Windows, the __Visual C++ Redistributable for Visual Studio 2015__ is required.
+  * For Windows, the `Visual C++ Redistributable for Visual Studio 2015` is required.
 It can be downloaded from https://www.microsoft.com/en-us/download/details.aspx?id=48145
-* Ubuntu (14.04 and later) and RHEL (7 and later) distributions
+* Ubuntu (14.04 and later, 16.04 or later for ROCm support) and RHEL (7 and later) distributions

 ## Cloning the Repository
 To clone the RCP repository, execute the following git commands